UN box test2025-02-11T14:15:06+00:00

 UN Box Test

 Boxes are one of the most common packages used to transport goods around the world.
-Any box which transports a dangerous good should be contained in a UN approved box.
+Any box that transports a dangerous good should be contained in a UN-approved box.

-Impact Solutions have years of experience in testing UN approved boxes, and are accredited by the VCA-DGO to offer the UN approval testing.
+Impact Solutions has years of experience in testing UN-approved boxes, and is accredited by the VCA-DGO to offer the UN approval testing.

 We can take care of the whole process of certifying your box and inners and have experience in setting up deviation procedures with the VCA for innovative packaging solutions.
 We also offer regular re-validation (required every 5 years by the VCA) and can advise on the most likely failures before they occur.